Super Xevious

 Like the original game, the player controls a starship known as the Solvalou, equipped with two weapons: an "air zapper" to defeat flying enemies, and a "blaster bomb" to destroy ground-based enemies.
 It runs on the Namco Galaga arcade board.
 New enemy types include metallic Galaxian flagships.
 Some of these revert the player's score to zero if destroyed.
-The game was ported to the X68000 and PlayStation and is included in several Namco collections.
+The game was ported to the X68000 and the PlayStation and is included in several Namco video game compilations.
+It was also made available as one of 27 original Namco classics as part of Antstream Arcade on September, 23, 2020.
+On May 1, 2025, the game got ported as part of the Arcade Archives series lineup by Hamster Corporation for the Nintendo Switch and PlayStation 4.

 Gameplay

 Super Xevious is a vertically scrolling shooter and an updated version of Xevious.
 Its gameplay is largely identical.
 The player assumes control of a starship, the Solvalou, in its mission to destroy a supercomputer named GAMP and its Xevious forces.
 The player is attacked by constantly-moving waves of enemies and must avoid collision with them and their projectiles.

 The Solvalou has two weapons: a forward-moving shot that destroys flying enemies, and an air-to-surface bomb that destroys ground targets.
 On occasion, the player faces off against an Andor Genesis ship which can be defeated by destroying its center core or four blaster receptacles.
 Some areas contain hidden towers ("Sol Citadels") which are uncovered by bombing their locations.
 Yellow "Special Flags" from Rally-X can also be uncovered, which reward the player with an extra life.

 Super Xevious includes multiple additions and changes to the original game.
 The gameplay overall is harder, with more aggressive enemies and faster-moving projectiles.
 New enemy types include fighter jets, tanks, helicopters, and silver-plated Galaxian flagships, which are found in specific areas of the game.
 Some of these enemies reset the player's score to zero upon destruction; however, bonus points are awarded for flying over the tank.
 The placement of the Sol Citadels and Special Flags have also been changed.